vinitkumar/node-twitter/readme.md

 Application uses facebook and github for authentication so it is advisable to create your own facebook and github app with `http://localhost:3000` as the applcation url for testing on local machine.

-### What is needed to install

--You must have node, npm and mongodb installed for the application to work.
-- In order to install Node and NPM : http://nodejs.org
-- In order to install mongoDB: http://mongodb.org

-### How to install on multi-platforms

-Follow the instructions in the links given above.

 ## Where to get help
 - In case you have a query, bugs or suggestion, create an issue.